 This year, with more Americans stuck at home than ever before, gardening has made a long-delayed comeback.
 But the wilting of your summer tomato plants doesn’t mean your days of eating what you grow are over.
 Winter-hardy vegetables like broccoli, Brussels sprouts, and English peas can tolerate even a hard frost.
 October is the best time to put them in the ground.

-When autumn leaves start falling, gutters start clogging.
-To avoid water damage from overflowing gutters, and even worse, winter ice dams that can damage your roof, you’ll need to clean the gutters now.
+When autumn leaves start falling, clogging starts.
+To avoid water damage from overflowing, and even worse, winter ice dams that can damage your roof, you’ll need to clean the downspouts now.

 Wash Windows and Repair Screens